 Each year ahead is worth one third of the total possible score for the indicator.
-Aggregate budgets are treated the same as a one year forward looking, i.e. a lump sum budget for 2012-2016 is treated the same as a one year budget for 2014.
-If a donor publishes a budget for 2014 and then a lump sum budget for 2015-2016, then this is considered to be two years forward looking.
+Aggregate budgets are treated the same as a one year forward looking, i.e. a lump sum budget for 2015-2017 is treated the same as a one year budget for 2016.
+If a donor publishes a budget for 2016 and then a lump sum budget for 2017-2018, then this is considered to be two years forward looking.
 In addition to the number of years, scores are also graduated based on the format in which the information is published.
 The final score is then (x/3) for years forward - and then multiplied by the format score (see details of scoring approach in Section 2).
-Budgets need to run up to a minimum of December 2016 to score for 'three years forward'.
+Budgets need to run up to a minimum of December 2018 to score for 'three years forward'.
 Organisations at the end of their fixed budget cycles and therefore without a published budget for the next three years do not receive points for this indicator.

-Activity budgets (indicator 33) have to be forward-looking and broken down by quarter for the first year ahead to score.
-In 2013, information on planned expenditures needed to be broken down by year in order to score for the indicator; the additional requirement in 2014 is to provide a breakdown by quarter for the first year ahead (i.e. until 31st December 2014) or the end of the activity, whichever is sooner.
+Activity budgets (indicator 33) have to be forward-looking and broken down by quarter ahead to score.
+Information on planned expenditures needs to be broken down by year and by quarter in order to score for the indicator.
+For IATI data, half of the data quality points are awarded for having a one-year forward looking budget, and the remaining half of the points are awarded for providing a quarterly forward-looking budget.

 IFIs and DFIs do not have budgets allocated to them as traditional aid agencies do.
 In many cases, total budgets are established annually, once total financial figures of all investments are taken into account.
 However, they do have projected total spend figures that they sometimes publish.
 If published, these projected figures are accepted for this indicator.
+Similarly, indicative figures are accepted where actual figures are not available.
 Thematic budgets are accepted for the disaggregated budgets indicator for organisations that do not organise themselves by countries.
 Projected figures disaggregated along thematic and sectoral priorities, at a similar level of detail to their total organisation budgets, are accepted.